Accessibility Settings

 Maltings Main House

-Located on Eastern Lane, The Maltings is the festival’s main hub.
+Located on Eastern Lane, The Maltings is the Festival’s main hub.
 The Main House is a traditional cinema with seating for over 300.

 Access